 The history of Just

-Just was born in 2000, although its story begins almost ten years earlier.
-Sarah Shepherd and her husband David had lived and worked in Tanzania for two years in the early 1990s and saw for themselves the difference fair trade can make to people’s lives.
-On her return to the UK she began introducing others to the idea of fair trade by selling Traidcraft products at parties in her home and organising a series of fair trade fashion shows.
+Just was born in 2000, although its story begins ten years earlier.
+Sarah Shepherd and her husband David went to live and work in Tanzania in 1990, seeing for themselves the difference fair trade can make to people’s lives.
+On her return to the UK Sarah began selling fair trade products from Traidcraft at parties in her home and organising a series of fair trade fashion shows.

-In 1997, the availability of fair trade products in supermarkets was still very limited but this first short-let shop had proved that there was a clear and enthusiastic market for all things fair trade.
+Back then the availability of fair trade products was very limited but this first shop proved that there was a clear and enthusiastic market for all things fair trade.
 After a further three Christmas shops and summer fashion shows, Sarah and her team became Just Fair Trade Ltd, a workers’ co-operative social enterprise, and the dream of year-round trading became a reality.
 Just opened on 28 October 2000 at 10 Bishop Street, Town Hall Square.

-But with the global downturn came local challenges – the main post office and banks around Bishop Street – near neighbours of Just – closed, significantly reducing footfall, the development of the Highcross shopping centre caused considerable disruption as well as moving Leicester’s shopping hub further away, and by this time fair trade products were far more readily available in supermarkets.
-A new approach was needed.
+But with the global downturn came local challenges as the main post office and banks around Bishop Street closed and the development of the Highcross shopping centre moved Leicester’s shopping hub further away from us.
+We needed to move!

-In 2009, Just moved to the heart of independent shopping in Leicester, a premises with entrances on Silver Street and St Martins Square.
+So in October 2009 Just moved to its current site in the heart of independent shopping in Leicester.
 The move to a much larger shop was a risk, with a significant increase in rent and rates offset against the potential of improved sales.
-So far the gamble has paid off, although continuing economic uncertainty means that Just is always exploring new ways of maximising sales and promoting both fair trade and the shop.
+The gamble paid off and Just continues to be a successful business.
+Since 2009 the shop has expanded to trade on all 3 available floors of the shop.